Best Cheap Hearing Aids for Seniors

 How Much Do Hearing Aids Cost?

-Hearing aids from top-tier brands such as Widex, Starkey, and ReSound could cost up to $7,000 per pair if you get the latest and greatest technology and custom-fit hearing aids.
-You have to purchase these premier hearing aids in person so that a hearing care professional can fit them to your ears.
+Hearing aids from top-tier brands, such as Widex, Starkey, and ReSound, could cost up to $8,000 per pair if you get the latest technology and custom-fit hearing aids.
+You have to purchase these prescription hearing aids in person with a hearing care professional.
 The high price tag usually includes the costs of in-person adjustments from a licensed professional, cleanings, repairs, and routine hearing exams.
-So, when it comes down to it, you’re getting more than just hearing aids; you’re also getting in-person service and assistance.
+So, when it comes down to it, youâre getting more than just hearing aids, which adds to the value.
 For older adults who struggle with technology or have profound hearing loss, cognitive decline, or reduced dexterity, this kind of assistance can be extremely valuable or even necessary.

 Hearing Aid Scams